tspannhw/bigdata-essentials/interview-questions/devops.md

 - What is LDAP and what is it used for ?
 - How to secure SSH?
 What are the most important/common practises to secure SSH ?
 - What is SSL ?

+### Puppet

+- What is puppet Agent and Puppet master ?
+- Puppet server vs Puppet master ?
+- Who is responsible for polling over specific time and installing config's to every node ?